 Having led study trips to Europe, Morgan believes study abroad offers many opportunities for experiential learning, as do hands-on investing programs such as BASIS, a group he has long counseled.

 Indeed, Morgan, a specialist on financial institutions and markets, helped establish the student-run fixed-income fund nearly 15 years ago that has been managing $5 million of the Virginia Tech endowment.
-While providing a vehicle for learning by doing, BASIS (Bond And Securities Investing by Students) also generates competitive returns for the Virginia Tech Foundations.
+While providing a vehicle for learning by doing, BASIS (Bond And Securities Investing by Students) also generates competitive returns for the Virginia Tech Foundation.

 The group’s faculty advisor from the start, Morgan teaches a course on fixed-income analytics for its members and organizes field trips to New York City, Washington, D.C., and Charlotte, North Carolina, so that students can meet and interact with finance professionals, many of them alumni.